seanmcquaid/SetListCreator/README.md

 2) Revisit back end decisions for extracting username of client

 Working On Now :
-1) Restructuring model to sanitize data for cleaner controllers
+1) reviewing controllers and data sent to clean up models and look at reducers
 2) Unit tests for front and back end
-3) reviewing controllers and data sent to clean up models